Andrew Osmond takes a step into the past.

 ~ Excited for our release of Tokyo ESP?
 Be sure to check out the trailer for it below.

 Durarara!!
 Limited Edition

 If you’ve yet to apply for discs please follow the steps of filling out the survey AND emailing us your proof of purchase.
 (Simply doing one of the two steps is not enough.)
-We ask that applicants awaiting for confirmation message please wait a little longer.
 If you haven’t received a confirmation message within to weeks of applying please email Jeremy on Jeremy@AllTheAnime.com – he’ll get back to you as quickly as we can about this.

 If you have questions or concerns about your replacement request please feel free to email Jeremy on Jeremy@AllTheAnime.com.
 If you have yet to apply for replacement discs please follow all the guidelines HERE.

 Kill la Kill Part 1 [for units purchased at MCM London Comic Con in October 2014 only]